| Humanism and public education

 wished.
 No one at Columbine took them seriously, because no one there believed that

 the pure power of evil could take hold of the lives of normal kids.
+The lesson is painfully simple: When a nation abandons moral absolutes, it opens

 the door to unbridled evil.